Understanding Types of Research – With Example

 - One of the most important parts of research is accuracy.
 The data must be exact and complete.
 Laboratories, for example, provide a controlled setting in which to collect data.

-- The accuracy of the instruments employed, the calibrations of instruments or tools, and the end result of the experiment are all factors to consider.
+- The accuracy of the instruments employed, the calibrations of instruments or tools, and the result of the experiment are all factors to consider.

 What are the other types of research?

 The types of research are applied research, basic, correlation, Qualitative, quantitative, ethnographic, exploratory, explanatory, problem-solving, and problem-oriented research.
-Let’s have look at different types of research individually.
+Let’s look at different types of research individually.

 1. Exploratory research